 For API testing, the open source tool REST Assured was selected.
 This tool was used to test the clients’ migration and consolidation of customer information, supporting both GDPR compliance and a centralised “data lake” that could be used by the business to make more informed decisions.

-The overall approach to test automation ensured that the delivery of new software was accelerated, feedback loops had been amplified and the client was now using the information gained from project delivery much more effectively providing an environment of continuous learning and improvement.
+The solution that ROQ delivered supported the desired Quality Engineering approach by preventing defects earlier in the lifecycle, rather than finding defects later in the lifecycle.
+This ensured that the delivery of new software was accelerated, feedback loops had been amplified and the client was now using the information gained from project delivery much more effectively providing an environment of continuous learning and improvement.
 In addition, the client achieved some significant benefits as highlighted below: